The 16 Best Dog Breeds for Cold Weather Climates

 Irish Setter (Red Setter)Red Irish setters are some of the best family dogs around.
 Famously well-tempered, Irish setters make great, loyal companions for adults, while being gentle and energetic enough to be excellent playmates for children, too.

-Caucasian Shepherd Dog (Caucasian Ovcharka)Caucasian shepherds are huge dogs known as confident and fearless family protectors, but also loving, affectionate, and loyal family dogs.
+Caucasian Shepherd Dog (Caucasian Ovcharka)Caucasian shepherds are huge dogs known to be confident and watchful, but also loving, affectionate, and loyal family pets.
 Learn more about living with Caucasian shepherds.